 Coffers & Mule Chests for sale

-18th Century Lovely Period Oak Antique Paneled Coffer.
-Dating from around 1790 this antique panelled coffer / bedding box is a lovely warm shade of oak.
+This 18th Century Period Oak Coffer, would make the ideal bedding box and is a lovely warm shade of oak.
 It has raised fielded panels on both the lid and front along with moulded edges and the oak grain is beautifully figured.

 This antique Georgian Lancashire chest dates from around 1770 and is constructed from the finest quality imported mahogany timbers that are no longer available to today’s craftsmen.
 It has a low raised shaped back above a beautifully figured hinged top that opens to reveal a clean interior with the original oak base boards.
 The front is attractively figured and displays three over two faux drawers above four working drawers, all with moulded edges, oak linings (working drawers only!) and the original brass swan neck handles.
 The drawers are flanked by reeded columns with decorative inlaid banding.
 The piece stands on ogee bracket feet and has the original oak back boards.
 This substantial antique chest oozes quality, its weight being notable due to the quality of timbers used.

 - James Warren,